csc-training/esiwace-summerschool-2024/B2/ICON/docs/intro-to-ICON.md

 # ICON ESM

-- Coupled model setup consisting of atmosphere (horizontal resolution 160km, 47 vertical level), ocean (horizontal resolution of 40km, 64 vertical level), land, and optionally ocean biogeochemistry
+- Coupled model setup consisting of atmosphere, ocean, land, and optionally ocean biogeochemistry.
+- Made for **multi-century climate projections** and experiments.
-- Without ocean biogeochemistry it achieved a throughput of ~120 simulated years per day on 120 nodes on the DKRZ system Mistral (predecessor of Levante)
+- With a resolution of 160 km in the atmosphere, and 40 km in the ocean, and without ocean biogeochemistry it achieved a throughput of ~120 simulated years per day on 120 nodes on the DKRZ system Mistral (predecessor of Levante).
 - see also [Jungclaus et al., 2022](https://doi.org/10.1029/2021MS002813)

 # ICON at km-scales

-- ICON is also one of few models worldwide that can be used for coupled simulations at km-scale allowing to directly simulate smaller scale features like storms or ocean eddies (see also [Hohenegger et al., 2023](https://doi.org/10.5194/gmd-16-779-2023))
+- ICON is also one of few models worldwide that can be used for coupled simulations at **km-scale allowing to directly simulate storms or ocean eddies** (see also [Hohenegger et al., 2023](https://doi.org/10.5194/gmd-16-779-2023))
-- In the NextGEMS project a 30-year simulation was performed with the coupled model with atmosphere (10km horizontal resolution, 90 vertical level), ocean (5km resolution, 72 vertical level) and land components
+- In the NextGEMS project a 30-year simulation was performed with the coupled model with atmosphere (10 km), ocean (5 km) and land components.
-- It achieved a throughput of ~1 simulated year per day on 472 nodes of Levante at DKRZ
+- It achieved a throughput of ~1 simulated year per day on 472 nodes of Levante at DKRZ.

 # What are we going to do today?

 - We want you to run your own ICON experiments!
+- 2-year coarse-resolution climate experiments.
-- To do that you need to
+- To do that you need to:
     - Get the ICON model code
     - Set up your environment and build the model
     - Create a run script